-- The University will only take action without the consent of a Complainant if, the Director of Student Rights & Responsibilities determines that such action is necessary to protect the safety, security, or integrity of the University or any member(s) of its community. - If a Respondent withdraws or graduates from the University, the University may continue with the Student Rights & Responsibilities process.
+The University will only take action without the consent of a Complainant if the Director of Student Rights & Responsibilities determines that such action is necessary to protect the safety and wellbeing of the University Community and the stability and continuity of normal University Operations.

+If a Respondent or Complainant withdraws or graduates from the

+University, the University may continue with the Student Rights & Responsibilities process.